fedamohammadi/GDP-Calculator/README.md

 5. Click "Reset" to clear the input fields and start a new calculation.

 **Issues:** The GDP ranking is not accurate in this program's web version.
-I am working on integerating more accuare and real-world data.
+I am working on integerating more accurate and real-world data.